Dhruv-Kad/mpv-player/README.md

-# A very basic C++ mpv wrapper
+# MPV-Player (MPA)

+## What does it do?
-  It simply returns all the valid files in the directory and prompts the user to select a valid one.
+  It returns all the valid files in the directory and prompts the user to select a valid one.

 ## To install